joomla/accessibility/docs/custom-elements/Form-Button.md

 ## Best practices
 * Use the `<a>` tag if the button is a link to another page, or a link to an anchor within a page.
-* Use the `<button>` tag if the button performs an action that changes something on the current page.
+* Use the `<button>` tag, if the button performs an action that changes something on the current page.
 * Buttons should always have an accessible name.
 For most buttons, this name will be the same as the text inside the button.
 In some cases, for example for icon buttons, the accessible name can be provided through an aria-label or aria-labelledby attribute.
 * Use sentence case for button labels.
 * Button labels should be as short as possible with "trigger words" that your users will recognize to clearly explain what will happen when the button is clicked (for example, "download," "view" or "sign up").
 * Make the first word of the button's label a verb.
 For example, instead of "Complaint Filing" label the button "File a complaint."
 * At times, consider adding an icon to signal specific actions ("download", "open in a new window", etc).
 * Make sure that the text of the button is descriptive.
 If for some reason, your button contains no readable text (for example, just a symbol or icon), add screen reader-only text to the button to clarify its purpose.
 The symbol or icon should be wrapped in an element with the attribute aria-hidden="true", to prevent screen readers from trying to pronounce the symbol.
-* Style the button most users should click in a way that distinguishes from other buttons on the page.
+* Style the button most users should click,  in a way that distinguishes from other buttons on the page.
 Try using the "large button" or the most visually distinct fill color.
 * Make sure buttons should look clickable - use color variations to distinguish static, hover and active states.
 * Avoid using too many buttons on a page.